 On the other hand, overcoats are utilized primarily as an extra layer of wool to feel warm in the winters.
-Trench Coats are especially useful in areas with high annual precipitation as rain does not always fall perpendicular to the ground and makes umbrellas useless when so.
+Moreover, trench coats are especially useful in areas with high annual precipitation.
+This is because rain does not always fall perpendicular to the ground, and makes umbrellas useless when so.

-The most careful one needs to be when buying the trench coats is the length of the same.
-Trench coats should end just above the knee to look the best.
-The long full-length trench coats are viewed as over the top and remind people of movies such as ‘The Matrix’ and have fallen out of style.
-The other option available is deciding on whether one’s trench coat should be double-breasted or single-breasted.
-The double-breasted jacket is more of a traditional and older design however it is still very much regarded as a staple of fashion and provides an extra layer of clothing in front of one’s torso, giving more warmth for use in colder weather.
+When buying a trench coat, the optimal look is to have the coat end just above the knee.
+Full-length trench coats are viewed as over the top and are out of style.
+Also, consider whether one’s trench coat should be double-breasted or single-breasted.
+The double-breasted jacket is more of a traditional and older design.
+However, it is still very much regarded as a staple of fashion.
+Additionally, it provides an extra layer of clothing, giving more warmth for use in colder weather.